SaraHan774/C-Practice/today_i_learned/assignment5.md

 * d) Change your code so that it works with objects created on the heap by using the new operator.
 Discuss the positive and negative aspects of such an object-reference based approach for exception handling.
     * Created `MyObject` class & initialized with `new` keyword.
     * This approach might cause "Zombie object" problem due to the fact that `delete` keyword is unreachable after a `throw` statement.
+    * However this method is useful for dynamically creating an object and removing them from memory after done using it, if `delete` is guaranteed.

 ```
 //
 // Created by sarah on 11/30/2019.